top of page

 Many of our behavior patterns are sustained by limiting beliefs—deep-seated ideas about ourselves and the world that constrain our actions.
 For example, if you believe that you’re not good enough, you might repeatedly sabotage opportunities for success.
 If you believe that conflict is dangerous, you might avoid speaking up for yourself, even when it’s necessary.

 To change these patterns, it’s essential to challenge these limiting beliefs.
 This process begins with identifying the beliefs that are driving your behavior, which often comes to light through the self-awareness practices mentioned earlier.
 Once identified, you can begin to question these beliefs: Are they really true?
 Are they based on past experiences that no longer apply?
 Are they holding you back from living the life you want?
+Low self esteem can reinforce unhelpful behavior patterns, making it even more important to address these beliefs directly, for example by cultivating holistic self-confidence that integrates mind, body, and spirit.

 Building New Habits